What is Calorie?

 Water contains no calories, aside from keeping you hydrated, drinking water could help reduce your overall liquid calorie intake.
 Substitute water for high calories drinks while eating, it keeps you full for a longer time and also minimizes the amount of sugar you consume, and prevents weight gain.
 The best method of drinking water aids weight loss is by taking a glass of water first thing in the morning on empty stomach and 30 minutes before your meal.

-2. Eat More of Fruits and Vegetables
+- Eat More Fruits and Vegetables

-It is better to eat whole fruits, with that you get the fiber that keeps you full and eats your vegetables the way nature provided or with fat-free or low-fat cooking techniques by using low-fat oils and natural spices.
+It is better to eat whole fruits, with that you get the fibre that keeps you full and eats your vegetables the way nature provided or with fat-free or low-fat cooking techniques by using low-fat oils and natural spices.

-3. Fill Up on Proteins
+- Fill Up on Proteins

-Eating more protein-rich diet can help you stay full for a longer time, prevent you from overeating and increase the amount of calories output.
+Eating a more protein-rich diet can help you stay full for a longer time, prevent you from overeating and increase the amount of calories output.

 A high protein intake can help with weight loss, increase muscle mass and improve health.

-4. Add Whole Grain Food in Diet
+- Add Whole Grain Food to Diet

-Whole-grain foods are packed with nutrients including protein, fiber, antioxidants, vitamins, and minerals, with some carbs and few calories.
-Examples of whole-grain that are nutritious and healthy are oat, barley, brown rice, wheat, quinoa, these are rich in fiber which makes them gut-friendly foods, perfect for digestive health, reduces the risk of heart diseases, and aid weight loss.
+Whole-grain foods are packed with nutrients including protein, fibre, antioxidants, vitamins, and minerals, with some carbs and few calories.
+Examples of whole-grain that are nutritious and healthy are oat, barley, brown rice, wheat, and quinoa, these are rich in fibre which makes them gut-friendly foods, perfect for digestive health, reduces the risk of heart diseases, and aid weight loss.
 The good thing about whole grain is that it can be prepared and enjoyed as a snack, which makes it a better choice over refined or highly processed snacks.

-5. Watch Your Fat Intake
+- Watch Your Fat Intake

 Fats are an essential part of a diet to help maintain good health, this can be achieved by choosing monounsaturated or polyunsaturated fats.
-Eating too much saturated fat in the diet can raise “bad” LDL cholesterol in the blood which may lead to health complications like heart diseases, stroke, and overweight/obesity.
+Eating too much-saturated fat in the diet can raise “bad” LDL cholesterol in the blood which may lead to health complications like heart diseases, stroke, and overweight/obesity.

 Olive oil, avocado, fatty fish, nuts and seeds are examples of food that are rich in healthy fats.

-6. Don’t Skip Your Breakfast
+- Don’t Skip Your Breakfast

-Some people believe skipping breakfast can help reduce the number of calorie intake and aids weight loss.
+Some people believe skipping breakfast can help reduce the number of calorie intake and aid weight loss.
 Skipping breakfast won’t have a significant effect on your weight loss journey or the number of calories you consume, it rather increases your appetite to eat more which may lead to consuming more food which can make you consume more calories if care is not taken.

 What matters most is how healthy your breakfast is, keep portion control handy, and just a few numbers of calories in your meal.
 This will help you curb your craving, promote portion control throughout the day, provide the body with important nutrients and improve performance.

-7. Minimize Highly Processed Food
+- Minimize Highly Processed Food